 - Physical or medical

 Disability Services follows the guidelines of "reasonable accommodations" as outlined by the Rehabilitation Act of 1973: Section 504 and Americans with Disabilities Act of 1990 (ADA).
 Students with a documented disability may receive services, if appropriate, in a variety of areas.
 Students seeking accommodations should contact Disability Services to start the review process for reasonable accommodations.
 To respect individual privacy, and in compliance with FERPA, release forms are required.

-Academic accommodations are arranged through Disability Services by providing documentation of the diagnosis, the history of the disability and any recommendations provided by the professional who diagnosed.
-With supporting documents, release forms, and a service agreement students who qualify are provided accommodations.
+Academic accommodations are arranged through Disability Services when a student provides documentation of a diagnosis, the history of the disability and any recommendations provided by the professional who diagnosed.
+With supporting documents, release forms, and a service agreement, students who qualify are provided accommodations.

 Facilities (including restrooms, classrooms, and multiple residence halls) are designed to permit handicapped persons to enroll and benefit from the education.
 Handicapped parking provides convenient access to the building entrances.

 The following accommodations are available through Disability Services: